gmc-code/PC-Microbit-Extension-backup/docs/games/words.rst

 | Words based on based on http://www.multiwingspan.co.uk/micro.php?page=acctext
 | Press A to start
-| Tilt left or right to change letter.
+| Tilt left or right to change the character.
-| Press A to add the letter.
+| Press A to add the character.
 | Press B to finish the word and scroll it.

 ----